asraraljuhani/asraraljuhani/README.md

 As a formal way:  A fresh graduate from Computer Science major with great programming skills.

-Informally: A person motivated by curiosity and thirst for knowledge, and enthusiasm to try new things.
+Informally: A person motivated by curiosity, thirst for knowledge, and enthusiasm to try new things.

 I spend a lot of my free time reading philosophy, psychology, life experiences, and technology.
 I found reading is a way to learn and benefit from peoples' experiences, as well as give me a new perspective on things and explore new ideas.
-Haruki Murakami is one of my favorite authors, his novels are a masterpiece makes you almost as if the events described could actually happen.:crystal_ball:
+Haruki Murakami is one of my favorite authors, his novels are a masterpiece makes you believe as if the events described could actually happen.:crystal_ball:
 Also, I love [Mana](https://mana.net/) and [Thmanyah](https://thmanyah.com/) articles.